-The aims of the International Union of Phlebology are to:
+The aims of the International Union of Phlebology (UIP) are to:

-b) to promulgate recommendations on the teaching of Phlebology as well as the training and continuing medical education of phlebologists; to promote consensus on all aspects of venous disorders; to encourage studies and research on disorders of venous origin;
+b) Promote phlebology teaching and education as well as training and continuing medical education of phlebologists; promote consensus on all aspects of venous disorders; encourage studies and research on disorders of venous origin;

-d) To encourage the creation and activities of societies or associations and to encourage them to join the International Union of Phlebology.
+d) Encourage the formation and activities of phlebology societies or associations and encourage these societies to join the UIP.

 II - COMPOSITION

 The UIP is composed of Society Members, Associate Members, Ordinary Members, Industry Members, Emeritus Presidents and Honorary Members.

 b) Or failing this, the national Society or Association where phlebology is not the main activity, but which has a dedicated phlebology interest group or section concerned with venous disorders

 c) International, multinational and regional societies or associations with activity as described in b) above.

 a) Associate Members

 1. Medical doctors practicing phlebology, originating from countries where a national Society or Association does not yet exist in this discipline.
 They will pay the same fees as outlined for Ordinary Members below.